Axion-mediated photon-to-photon transitions in high finesse dielectric resonators: introduction

-If QCD axions (pseudoscalar bosons with spin $\mathcal{S}=0$) exist, they will interact with the photon (vector boson with spin $\mathcal{S}=1$) in a very specific way.
-A photon $\gamma_\mathrm{i}$ could absorb an axion $\alpha$ to produce a photon $\gamma_\mathrm{f}$ with increased frequency, i.e. $\gamma_{\mathrm{i}} +\alpha\rightarrow \gamma_{\mathrm{f}} $.
+If axions (pseudoscalar bosons with spin $\mathcal{S}=0$) exist, they will interact with the photon (vector boson with spin $\mathcal{S}=1$) in a very specific way.
+A photon $\gamma_\mathrm{i}$ could absorb an axion $\alpha$ to produce a photon $\gamma_\mathrm{f}$ with increased frequency, i.e., $\gamma_{\mathrm{i}} +\alpha\rightarrow \gamma_{\mathrm{f}} $.
 Alternatively, a photon $\gamma_\mathrm{i}$ could produce an axion $\alpha$ and a photon $\gamma_\mathrm{f}$ with a lower frequency ($\gamma_{\mathrm{i}} \rightarrow \gamma_{\mathrm{f}}+\alpha $).
-Such processes involve two photons and one axion~\cite{galanti2022axion} are obviously allowed and can be viewed as axion-mediated transitions from photon $\gamma_\mathrm{i}$ to photon $\gamma_\mathrm{f}$.
-We note here that for photons with energies in the $\sim1$meV scale that we will consider in this work, the momentum is on the order of $\sim1$meV/$c$, while the momentum of nonrelativistic dark matter axions (like the ones investigated with Haloscopes~\cite{millar2017dielectric}) is expected to be at the order of $\sim \mu$eV/$c$, which is negligibly small compared to that of the photons.
-In view of this, the axion acts as an energy reservoir, enabling photonic transitions without significant momentum mismatch~\cite{murgui2024axion}.
+Such processes involve two photons and one axion~[\onlinecite{galanti2022axion}] are obviously allowed and can be viewed as axion-mediated transitions from photon $\gamma_\mathrm{i}$ to photon $\gamma_\mathrm{f}$.
+We note here that for photons with energies in the $\sim\mu$eV scale that we will consider in this work, the momentum is on the order of $\sim\mu$eV/$c$, while the momentum of nonrelativistic dark matter axions (like the ones investigated with Haloscopes~[\onlinecite{millar2017dielectric}]) with mass $\sim\mu$eV$/c^2$ is expected to be on the order of $\sim$neV/$c$, which is negligibly small compared to that of the photons.
+In view of this, the axion acts as an energy reservoir, enabling photonic transitions without significant momentum mismatch~[\onlinecite{murgui2024axion}].